DanielEvansLab/DanielEvansLab.github.io/projects.md

 ## A. Overview

 > An overview of the Longevity Genomics project is given on the [landing page]({{site.baseurl}}/) of this web site.
-This Projects page provides access to technical descriptions of the individual project components.
-Most of them are or will be accompanied by vignettes providing detailed analysis protocols along with well defined objectives, descriptions of findings and downloads of relevant results.
+This Projects page provides links to technical descriptions of the individual project components in form of vignettes containing detailed analysis protocols along with well defined objectives, descriptions of findings and downloads of relevant results.

 ## B. Collaboration and Open Access